joshbegley/nyt-latest/README.md

 `Gia Bosko makes her New York Times Crossword debut.`\
 https://nytimes.com/2023/02/27/crosswords/daily-puzzle-2023-02-28.html?searchResultPosition=4

-**Latino Workers Reach $1 Million Settlement Over Raid at Meat Plant**\
+**In Rare Victory, Immigrants Prevail in Suit Over Meat Plant Raid**\
 `The workers accused the government of racial profiling and excessive force.
-Legal experts called it a rare victory for undocumented immigrants.`\
+The agreement is very likely the first class settlement over an immigration enforcement operation at a work site, experts say.`\
 https://nytimes.com/2023/02/27/us/meat-plant-raid-immigrants-tennessee.html?searchResultPosition=5

 **Hong Kong, One of World’s Last Holdouts, Ends Its Mask Mandate**\